elastic/ecs/README.md

 ## <a name="os"></a> Operating System fields

 The OS fields contain information about the operating system.
-These fields are often used inside other prefixes, such as `host.os.*` or `user_agent.os.*`.

 The `os` fields are expected to be nested at: `device.os`, `host.os`, `user_agent.os`.